 Simple: It’s the basis on which you estimate projects.
 Your hourly rate, multiplied by the number of hours you assume the job will take, yields the fee you’ll charge a client for the work you complete.

-So we shed some light on the topic in HOW’s April 2008 issue in a Business column on hourly rates for designers.
-The information was gathered by an online survey conducted in October 2007 that drew 996 responses and shows what designers around the U.S. are charging for their design services.
+We shed some light on pricing design work in HOW Magazine and on the site regularly.
+The information gathered here by an online survey conducted in October 2007 that drew 996 responses and shows what designers around the U.S. are charging for their design services.
 Below are the survey results: